 Teriyaki Baked Tofu

-Fluffy, golden cubes of baked tofu generously tossed in an easy, homemade Teriyaki sauce that's sweet, savory, and so delicious!
-One of our very favorite tofu recipes!
+Fluffy, golden cubes of baked tofu generously tossed in an easy, Asian-style Teriyaki sauce that's sweet, savory, and so delicious.

 - 1/4 cup tamari (or soy sauce)